 SAKURAJIMA Kabusecha

 Soft, full-bodied, aromatic and slightly sweet top-quality green tea with Kyushu-typical fruitiness and Shizuoka-typical umami.
 The young tea farmer Akane San runs the tea farm together with her family directly in the foothills of the active Sakurajima volcano.
 Akane San trained in Shizuoka and is now gradually taking over her father's tea farm.
-Completely atypical for a green tea, which is grown without chemical fertilizers or pesticides, Kabusecha has a very intense taste without any bitterness or grassiness.
+Completely atypical for a green tea, which is grown using only natural fertilizers, Kabusecha has a very intense taste with a strong umami without any bitterness or grassiness.
+A Kabusecha that is already in great demand in Japan due to its strong umami.

-Characteristics: full-bodied, strong umami, soft-sweet, mildly fruity aftertaste, very complex
+Characteristics: full-bodied, strong umami, soft and slightly sweet, with a mild, fruity aftertaste, very complex

 Origin: Makizono (Kagoshima), Japan